Static and Dynamic VLAN Membership Explained

 Add extra cost to the network

-You cannot use low-end Cisco switches as VMPS server switch.
-You need a high-end Cisco switch such as Catalyst 6500 switch to configure VMPS.
+You cannot use low-end Cisco switches as a VMPS server switch.
+You need a high-end Cisco switch, such as a Catalyst 6500 switch, to configure VMPS.
 High-end Cisco switches are costly.

 Chapter 01 VLAN Basic Concepts Explained with Examples